mschoenlaub/clingo_uni_course_planner/README.md

-clingo_uni_course_planner
+Clingo University Course Planner
 =========================

-simple course planner ready to be solved by clingo
+Simple course planner ready to be solved by clingo (clasp/gringo).

+rules.dl - contains the constraints for the planning problem. items.facts - contains example facts.